wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;How can it be?
 You cannot prove to me that I am not.
 Even when convinced that I am not — I am.

-**M:**&ensp;Reälity can neither be proved nor disproved.
+**M:**&ensp;Reality can neither be proved nor disproved.
 Within the mind you cannot, beyond the mind you need not.
 In the real, the question ‘what is real?’ does not arise.
 The manifested (<span data-tippy-content="Manifested condition with the three <em>guna</em>s, qualities — <em>sattva</em>, <em>rajas</em> and <em>tamas</em>.
 The Supreme Absolute conceived of as possessing qualities like love, mercy etc., as distinguished from the undifferentiated Absolute of the <em>Advaita Vedanta</em>.">saguna</span>) and unmanifested (<span data-tippy-content="The unconditioned, without form, qualities and attributes.">nirguna</span>) are not different.

 **Q:**&ensp;In that case all is real.